-Each Fund will generally pay all operating expenses related to its activities including all costs related to (i) origination and acquisition of investments, whether or not consummated, including closing costs, placement or sourcing fees, hedging, financing fees, legal expenses, travel, entertainment, industry conferences and events, and marketing and advertising costs; (ii) research, due diligence and underwriting including third-party consultants, dues and subscriptions; (iii) holding and exiting investments including custodial services, debt service or interest, legal expenses, asset management software, third-party valuation costs, travel, accounting expenses and systems, insurance, tax advisory expenses, litigation and threatened litigation expenses, and third-party consultants; and (iv) other operating expenses including fund-level leverage, auditing, tax advisory expenses, risk management services or consulting and appropriate insurance coverage for the Funds including, without limitation, premiums for liability insurance to protect the Funds and Lubert-Adler, indemnification costs, taxes and assessments; (v) third-party fund administration (including by independent certified public accountant firms) fees, costs and expenses (including accounting, tax compliance, tax planning, tax return preparation for the Funds, subsidiary entities and the Fund's general partner) reporting, investor communication including all portals and system implementation of such and expenses relating to meetings with investors, advisory committee and the executive board members (vi) subscriptions and membership fees in industry organizations and travel to and attendance at, industry conferences (provided that after the termination of the commitment period any such expenditures for such subscriptions, members fees and industry conferences directly benefit a fund.
+Each Fund will generally pay all operating expenses related to its activities including all costs related to (i) origination and acquisition of investments, whether or not consummated, including closing costs, placement or sourcing fees, hedging, financing fees, legal expenses, travel, entertainment, industry conferences and events, and marketing and advertising costs; (ii) research, due diligence and underwriting including third-party consultants, dues and subscriptions; (iii) holding and exiting investments including brokerage commissions, custodial services, credit facilities, debt service or interest, hedging, fees associated with temporary investments, legal expenses, liquidation, asset management software, third-party valuation costs, travel, accounting expenses and systems, insurance, tax advisory expenses, litigation and threatened litigation expenses, and third-party consultants; and (iv) other operating expenses including fund-level leverage, auditing, tax advisory expenses, risk management services or consulting and appropriate insurance coverage for the Funds including, without limitation, premiums for liability insurance to protect the Funds and Lubert-Adler, indemnification costs, taxes and assessments; (v) third-party fund administration (including by independent certified public accountant firms) fees, costs and expenses (including accounting, legal compliance, financial reporting, tax planning, tax return preparation for the Funds, subsidiary entities and the Fund's general partner), reporting, investor communication including all portals and system implementation of such and expenses relating to meetings with investors, advisory committee and the executive board members (vi) subscriptions and membership fees in industry organizations and travel to and attendance at, industry conferences (provided that after the termination of the commitment period any such expenditures for such subscriptions, members fees and industry conferences directly benefit a fund).
 These Fund expenses will not offset Management Fees, nor will they be treated as "special income" to Lubert-Adler.